 Idaho Potato Dog.
 I've heard that in Boise there's a place that serves potatoes dipped in BBQ sauce on their dogs.

 The Francheesie, sold at several joints in Chicago, is split down the middle, stuffed with cheddar cheese, wrapped in bacon, and deep fried.
 Where did such an outlandish idea come from?
 Oscar Mayer, perhaps?
+Be sure to check out our recipe here.

 M.K.
 Davis Restaurant in San Antonio serves a Crispy Dog, split down the middle, filled with cheese, wrapped in corn tortilla, and then deep fried.